Ben Carson: Vegetarianism

-Consistent with the practice of many Adventists, Carson was at one point a lacto-ovo vegetarian (he ate dishes containing milk, eggs, or cheese, and occasionally, poultry).
-He has said his main reason for becoming vegetarian was health concerns, including avoiding parasites and heart disease, and he emphasizes the environmental benefits of vegetarianism.
-His transition was made easier because he had eaten little meat for aesthetic reasons as a child, and he readily adopted his wife's vegetarianism because she does much of the cooking in their household.
+Consistent with the practice of many Adventists, Carson was a part-time lacto-ovo vegetarian (he ate dishes containing milk, eggs, or cheese and occasionally poultry).
+He said his main reason for becoming vegetarian was health concerns, including avoiding parasites and heart disease, and he emphasizes the environmental benefits of vegetarianism.
+His transition was made easier because he had eaten little meat for ascetic reasons as a child, and he readily adopted his wife's vegetarianism because she does much of the cooking in their household.
 Speaking in 1990, he said that with the increasing availability of meat substitutes, "It might take 20 years.
 But eventually there will no longer be a reason for most people to eat meat.
 And animals will breathe a sigh of relief."
 To avoid causing others discomfort, he is willing to occasionally eat chicken or turkey, although he finds eating pork highly unpleasant.
-In August 2015, Carson claimed he does "occasionally enjoy a nice steak or a hamburger" at a town hall meeting in Iowa.
+In August 2015, Carson said he does "occasionally enjoy a nice steak or a hamburger" and does not "have anything against meat" at a town hall meeting in Iowa.

 Awards and honors

 Carson is a member of the American Academy of Achievement, Alpha Omega Alpha Honor Medical Society, and the Horatio Alger Association of Distinguished Americans.

 Carson has been awarded 38 honorary doctorate degrees and dozens of national merit citations.
+He is an emeritus fellow of the Yale Corporation.

 Detroit Public Schools opened the Dr. Benjamin Carson High School of Science and Medicine for students interested in pursuing healthcare careers.
 The school is partnering with Detroit Receiving Hospital and Michigan State University.